Patbox/polymer/MODS.md

 # Mods using Polymer
-A list of server-side Fabric/Quilt mods using Polymer, ordered alphabetically.
+A list of server-side Fabric or Quilt mods using Polymer, ordered alphabetically.
 *Some mods work best with Polymer's auto-generated resource pack: `/polymer generate-packs`*